hl2vr/hl2vr.github.io/_pages/manual.md

 ### Movement and movement direction

 The left (off-hand) stick controls your movement through the world.
-Press the stick in to activate Sprint; Sprint will remain active until you fully let go of the stick again. *(Users with capacitive controllers, such as the Quest and Index, may need to briefly remove their thumb from the stick as well.)*
+Press the stick in to activate Sprint; Sprint will remain active until you return the stick to its neutral position.

 You can freely move around in the real world.
 Your roomscale position will be reflected in the game.

 There is currently no teleport movement option available, and due to the complexity of implementing it it's unknown if it will come in a future update.
+(We would like to, if we can make it work well.)
 For now, you can active any of the several the [Comfort options](#comfort-options) as needed.

 You can artificially turn with the right (primary hand) stick.
 By default, snap turn is active with a 30° turn amount.
 You can change the turn amount using the "Snap turn degrees" setting in the Controls options.
 Setting this to "0 (Smooth)" will enable continuous smooth turning.